Contributor: Elephango Editors. Lesson ID: 12624

 Read on to find out why.

-In English, you can use double negatives in talking to a friend and still be understood, but you should not use them in your writing assignments!
+In English, you can use double negatives when talking to a friend and still be understood, but you should not use them in your writing assignments!

 As you probably already know or have guessed, a double negative happens when you use two negative words in the same sentence.